pengfeng/ask.py/README.md

 >   Performance or scalability is not in the scope of this program.
 > - We are planning to open source a real search-enabled AI toolset with real DB setup, real document
 >   pipeline, and real query engine soon.
 Star and watch this repo for updates!

-> [UPDATE]
-> - 2025-01-20: add support for .env file switch and Ollama example
-> - 2025-01-20: add support for default search proxy
-> - 2024-12-20: add the full function version link
-> - 2024-11-20: add Docling converter and local mode to query against local files
-> - 2024-11-10: add Chonkie as the default chunker
-> - 2024-10-28: add extract function as a new output mode
-> - 2024-10-25: add hybrid search demo using DuckDB full-text search
-> - 2024-10-22: add GradIO integation
-> - 2024-10-21: use DuckDB for the vector search and use API for embedding
-> - 2024-10-20: allow to specify a list of input urls
-> - 2024-10-18: output-language and output-length parameters for LLM
-> - 2024-10-18: date-restrict and target-site parameters for seach

 ## The search-extract-summarize flow